arkabagchi1993/GROMACS_Files/README.md

 # FEW THINGS TO KEEP IN MIND WHILE USING THE `npt.mdp` and `md.mdp` FILE #
-1. Pressure coupling can be changed to anisotropic if required (See references).
+1. Pressure coupling can be changed to `anisotropic` if required (See references).
-2. Refcoord scaling can be removed if required.
+2. `Refcoord scaling` can be removed if required.
 3. There are several other pressure coupling groups that can be applied with gromacs.
 You can utilize them as per your requirement.

 # [FINAL MD RUN/PRODUCTION] #
-gedit md.mdp (Change MD RUN TIME as per your need)
+`nano md.mdp` (Change MD RUN TIME as per your need)
--	Check for all the parameters in the md.mdp file to match the previously used nvt.mdp and npt.mdp files.		-
+-	Check for all the parameters in the `md.mdp` file to match the previously used `nvt.mdp` and `npt.mdp` files.		-